 The Fruit Garden is open to the public 7 days a week from dawn to dusk.
 It is forbidden to pick fruit without specific authorization.

-Members of the Western Washington Fruit Research Foundation are in the process of creating a six acre Fruit Garden to allow the public to view successful fruit varieties and cultural methods for our Pacific maritime climate.
+Members of the Western Washington Fruit Research Foundation have created a six acre Fruit Garden to allow the public to view successful fruit varieties and cultural methods for our Pacific maritime climate.
 Organic growing methods are encouraged.

-We are currently working on a series of over 30 points of interest with signs and website information.
-Go to Fruit Garden Tour Project.
+We are currently working on a series of 40 points of interest with signs and website information.
+Go to Fruit Garden Tour.

 The basic plan features a central oval of grass meadow, enclosed by a surrounding pathway bordered on either side by a lane of fruit trees.
 The inner-oval planting consists of 28 heirloom or “old-time” apples such as Esopus Spitzenberg, Yellow Newtown and others that were well known in early settlement orchards.
 The outer-oval trees consist of various varieties of fruit recommended for our area, starting with apples to the North and peaches to the South, with pears, Asian pears, plums and cherries in between.

-A roadway is planned to circle the entire garden.
 Nut, apple and stone-fruit trees are located along the West and South fences.
-Twelve individual plots were designed to demonstrate specific cultural projects.
-Areas are also set aside for arbors on which wine and table grapes, kiwis, and other vines can be grown.
-Other projects will include unusual fruits, rootstock comparisons, pruning methods, extensive espalier designs and ornamental/edible landscaping.
+Twelve individual plots show various varieties of fruit and cultural techniques.
+There are arbors with grapes and kiwis, and other areas include unusual fruits, rootstock comparisons, pruning methods, and extensive espalier designs.

-Mature fruit trees from WSU Research plots have been added as they become available.
-Pruning, grafting and tree-training techniques are demonstrated at the Winter Field-Day and Summer Fruit Festival events.
+Mature fruit trees from WSU Research plots have been added as they became available.
+Pruning, grafting and tree-training techniques are demonstrated at the Winter Field-Day and events in the summer (check our opening page in early June for information on summer events).